Helen Boyd: My Husband Betty

 My Husband Betty (2003, Seal Press) is a non-fiction book by author Helen Boyd about crossdressers and their partners.
 It was nominated for a Lambda Literary Award.

-Unlike many other books about the topic of crossdressing, it is written specifically from the partner's point of view by a partner and takes a distinctively feminist approach.
-Although the author's husband was a crossdresser at the time of publication, she now considers herself "trans", a word chosen specifically because it was less well defined (and therefore less restrictive) than "transgender".
+The book was reviewed in Booklist, Kirkus Reviews, and Publishers Weekly.

 She's Not The Man I Married

 Boyd's second book is She's Not the Man I Married: My Life with a Transgender Husband (Seal Press, 2007).
+An excerpt of this book was featured in On the Issues magazine.

+The book was reviewed in The Gay & Lesbian Review Worldwide, The Indypendent, and Publishers Weekly.